Drogue-Systems/Drogue-Docs/pages/drogue_can_bpwrd/drogue_can_bpwrd_pinout.md

 The pins on the CAN-BPWRD board can be separated into 3 categories:

-- ***Not Programmable I/O Pins***: These are pins such as Vin or GND, which do not provide programmable function.
+- ***Not Programmable I/O Pins:*** These are pins such as Vin or GND, which do not provide programmable function.
-- ***Internally Reserved Pins***: I/O Pins on the MCU which have dedicated roles on this board, such as the CAN pins or voltage measurement.
+- ***Internally Reserved Pins:*** I/O Pins on the MCU which have dedicated roles on this board, such as the CAN pins or voltage measurement.
-- ***Exposed / Available I/O pins***: These pins are available on the pin headers for you to use as you please.
+- ***Exposed / Available I/O pins:*** These pins are available on the pin headers for you to use as you please.

 ### 2.0 Not Programmable I/O Pins